chbinousamy/chbinousamy/README.md

 ### Welcome to Chbinou Samy Open Source Platform on GitHub! 👋

-- 👯 I’m currently learning on how collaborate on opensource projects...
+- 👯 I’m currently learning on how to collaborate on opensource projects...

 <!--
 **chbinousamy/chbinousamy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.